Qiskit/qiskit-ibm-runtime/DEPRECATION.md

     """
     Short description of the deprecated function.

-    .. deprecated:: 0.44.0
+    .. deprecated:: 0.14.0
-       The function qiskit.deprecated_function() is deprecated since
+       The function qiskit_ibm_runtime.deprecated_function() is deprecated since
-       Qiskit 0.44.0, and will be removed 3 months or more later.
+       qiskit_ibm_runtime 0.14.0, and will be removed 3 months or more later.
-       Instead, you should use qiskit.other_function().
+       Instead, you should use qiskit_ibm_runtime.other_function().

     <rest of the docstring>
     """